MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationusageinfo1.md

 [out] A union that contains either a structure (with the first eight members that are described below) or a 32-bit value (in the <b>Value</b> member) that identifies how the allocation is used:

+#### Value

+Specifies a member in the union contained in the <b>Flags</b> member that can hold one 32-bit value that identifies how the allocation is used.

 ### -field Flags.PrivateFormat

 A UINT value that specifies whether the allocation is a private vendor format.